Hojai College

-Hojai College, established on 11 July 1964, is a general degree college situated in Hojai, Assam.
-This college is affiliated with the Gauhati University.
-The college offers H.S. course and three-year degree courses in bachelor's degree of arts, science and commerce.
-Master's degree in Assamese was started from the academic session 2016–17.
-The educational institution also provides courses in Institute of Distance and Open Learning (IDOL) under Gauhati University, Krishna Kanta Handiqui State Open University (KKHSOU), and Indira Gandhi National Open University (IGNOU) courses.
+Rabindranath Tagore University, established on 11 July 1964, is a general degree college situated in Hojai, Assam.
+This college was formerly called as Hojai College and was affiliated to the Gauhati University.
+The college offers H.S. courses and three-year degree courses in bachelor's degrees of arts, science and commerce.
+Master's degree in Assamese was started in the academic session 2016–17.
+The educational institution also provides courses in Institute of Distance and Open Learning (IDOL). (formerly under Gauhati University, Krishna Kanta Handiqui State Open University (KKHSOU), and Indira Gandhi National Open University (IGNOU) courses).